Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 5

 Hurricanes vs. Devils Betting Trends

-- In 45 of 92 matches this season, Carolina and its opponent have combined for more than 6 goals.
+- Carolina and its opponent have gone over 6 combined goals in 45 of 92 games this season.

-- The Hurricanes are 14-9 when listed as a moneyline favorite this season.
+- The Hurricanes are 14-9 when favored on the moneyline this season.

-- The Devils have been the underdog eight times this season, and upset their opponent in four of those games.
+- The Devils have been an underdog in eight games this season, with four upset wins (50.0%).

-- When it has played with moneyline odds of -135 or shorter, Carolina has compiled a 14-9 record (winning 60.9% of its games).

 - New Jersey has won three of its four games when it is the underdog by +115 or longer on the moneyline.